gimbal-ghost/gimbal-ghost/README.md

     * The left gimbal input stream is padded with transparent pixels to provide spacing from the right gimbal in the final video.
     * The padded left gimbal stream is then horizontally stacked with the right gimbal input stream giving a top down view of the tranmitter with left and right gimbals.
     * The resulting output stream is encoded in a format with transparency (Apple Pro res 4444) to arrive at a final video that can be overlayed on flight footage.

-## 🤟 Donate
-If you find Gimbal Ghost helpful consider dropping some ETH/BTC to `jdavidson.eth` or donating via PayPal [here](https://paypal.me/jwaynedavidson).
-Thanks for your support!

 ## 📝 License
 Licensed under GPLv3.